olyagpl/spring-boot-webserver/README.md

 ### Action

-1. Run the _build-jar.sh_ script from the application directory:
+1. Run the _build-jar-slim.sh_ script from the application directory:
     ```bash
-    ./build-jar.sh
+    ./build-jar-slim.sh
     ```

 2. Once the script finishes, a container image _debian-slim.jar_ should be available.
 Start the application using `docker run`: